1. Charles Dickens

 6. Jonathan Edwards

-The 18th century Christian preacher is perhaps best remembered for the fire and brimstone rhetoric of sermons like “Sinners in the Hands of an Angry God,” but he was also known for his meticulous approach to work.
+The 18th-century Christian preacher is perhaps best remembered for the fire and brimstone rhetoric of sermons like “Sinners in the Hands of an Angry God,” but he was also known for his meticulous approach to work.
 Edwards typically rose before sunrise and spent as many as 13 hours a day poring over books and penning his sermons, often skipping meals to avoid interrupting his studies.
 Even when he took brief breaks to chop wood or go for walks, he carried a pen and paper so he could write along the way.
 If struck by a particularly valuable insight while traveling on horseback or otherwise away from his desk, Edwards resorted to using a mnemonic device.
 He would pin a small piece of paper to a part of his clothing that reminded him of the idea, and then remove the slips one by one and scribble down the associated thoughts as soon as he had the chance.

 7. B.F.
 Skinner

 In the mid-20th century, B.F.
 Skinner was the world’s leading proponent of behaviorism, a school of psychology centered on the idea that human beings are blank slates whose behavior can be controlled by external circumstances.
-Skinner was famous for putting his ideas into practice—he raised his second daughter in a specially-designed, temperature controlled environment called an “Air Crib”—so it comes as little surprise that he also applied them to his own work life.
+Skinner was famous for putting his ideas into practice—he raised his second daughter in a specially-designed, temperature-controlled environment called an “Air Crib”—so it comes as little surprise that he also applied them to his own work life.
 He operated on a regimented schedule and made use of a timer to remind him when to start and stop writing.
 For “every twelve hours recorded on it,” he wrote in his personal journal, “I plot a point on a cumulative curve, the slope of which shows my overall productivity.”
-Along with precisely timing and analyzing his workday, Skinner was also a proponent of what is known as “segmented sleep.”
+Along with precise timing and analyzing his workday, Skinner was also a proponent of what is known as “segmented sleep.”
 Rather than snoozing through the whole night, the psychologist often woke after midnight and returned to work for an hour before going back to sleep until morning.

 The ancient Greek statesman Demosthenes was known for his stirring and seemingly effortless speaking ability, but his oratory prowess was the result of a rigorous and often outlandish work regime.
-He spent long hours studying rhetoric and law in a specially made underground study, and trained with an actor to learn how to properly control his body movements.
+He spent long hours studying rhetoric and law in a specially made underground study and trained with an actor to learn how to properly control his body movements.
 To defeat a lisp and shortness of breath, Demosthenes practiced speaking with pebbles in his mouth, shouted his speeches aloud while running uphill and even belted them out over the sound of crashing waves at the beach.
 Strangest of all was his strategy for fighting procrastination.
 As a young man, Demosthenes shaved off all the hair on one side of his head in the hope that if he made himself look ridiculous, he would be more inclined to stay at home and concentrate on his studies.